Lamborghini Temerario: Transmission

 The Temerario uses an adapted version of the Revuelto’s 8-speed dual-clutch transmission.
 The gearbox is transverse and mounted behind the engine.

+Performance

+Lamborghini has stated that the maximum speed of the Temerario is 343 km/h, and it can accelerate from 0–100 km/h in 2.7 seconds.
+Braking from 100-0 km/h takes 32 m.

 Variants

-Lamborghini Temerario Porto Cervo (2025)
+Porto Cervo (2025)

-Lamborghini Temerario Porto Cervo is a one-off presented in Porto Cervo, Sardinia, built by the special Ad Personam department, with a Grigio Serget livery.
+The Temerario Porto Cervo is a one-off presented in Porto Cervo, Sardinia, built by the special Ad Personam department, with a Grigio Serget livery.

-Performance

-Lamborghini has stated that the maximum speed of the Temerario is 343 km/h and reaches 0–100 km/h in 2.7 seconds.
+Portofino (2026)

+The Temerario Portofino is a one-off unveiled on 26 February 2026, built by the special Ad Personam department, with a Blu Uranus livery.
+The interiors are Blu Delphinus and Blu Cepheus.
+The wheels are Algareno Cast 20/21" Diamond Cut Matte Titanium, and with Blu CCB brake calipers.

+Tricolore (2026)

+At the 2026 Monterey Car Week, Lamborghini presented the Temerario Tricolore dedicated to Italy, built by the special Ad Personam department, with a white livery and Italian tricolor stripe.